topfreegames/pitaya-bot/docs/features.md

 ## No code writing

-The tests which will be run don't need the knowledge of Go lang.
+The tests which will be run don't need the knowledge of Golang.
 The writting of JSON specs and configuration are more than enough.

 ## Handler Support